 Healthcare providers group sunburns by the severity of skin damage.
 The two most common types of sunburn are:

-- Third-degree sunburn.
-This type of sunburn is very rare and requires emergency treatment.
+A third-degree sunburn is very rare and requires emergency treatment.
 It severely damages all layers of your skin, including the fat layer beneath your skin.
 It can also destroy nerve endings.
 Most third-degree burns result from a chemical burn or a fire and not from sun exposure.

 Sunburns are very common, especially in young people.
 Between 50% and 75% of children younger than 18 have sunburns each year.
 More than half of adults ages 18 to 29 reported having one or more sunburns in 2015.